VEckardt/IMConfig/README.md

 Unfortunately, some of the reports are not workting in all environments (developed with MSSQL DB, partially tested with Oracle DB).

+## Important
-Important: These reposrts are NOT intended to be used in production.
+These reports are NOT intended to be used (permanently) in production.
 They are intended to be used in a staging environment chain with DEV > TEST > PROD on TEST only for validation purposes.

 ## Tested with:
 - Integrity 10.6